-This article breaks down the core marketing tactics that make Nike dominate fitness culture — in a simple, structured, SEO-ready way.
+This article breaks down the core marketing tactics that make Nike dominate fitness culture in a simple, structured, SEO-friendly format.

 | Strategy | Meaning | Why It Works |